Luketedwards/harmonize/README.md

 - The sites functionality is split accross several drop-down tabs:

     1. An autocompleting search bar to allow the user to find another user by their username
-    2. Notifications drop-down that updates with alerts of virtually any action on the website that is of concern to the user (direct message, comment, follow, apllications to a project, the results of an application made by the user, new followers etc.)
+    2. Notifications drop-down that updates with alerts of virtually any action on the website that is of concern to the user (direct message, comment, follow, applications to a project, the results of an application made by the user, new followers etc.)
-    The notifications all feature contextual icons to quickly convey what type it is, and also act as links to instantly traverse the user to the appropriate location.
+    The notifications all feature contextual icons to quickly convey what type it is, and also act as a link to instantly traverse the user to the appropriate location.
     3. A projects tab which allows the user to create new projects, browse other projects (either all of them, or only those relevant to them), manage your own projects, and view projects that the user is a member of.
-Any project that a user is a member of will allow the user to view the 'project hub' for that project, allowing them to view all other members, important information about the project, a group chat, and the ability to both upload or download projects files.
+Any project that a user is a member of will allow the user to view the 'project hub' for that project, allowing them to view all other members, important information about the project, a group chat, and have the ability to both upload or download projects files.
-    4. An account section which allows the user access to their own profile in which they can change and update their information, and change their profile picture, and also a 'delete profile' tab which allows the user to remove their profile and all data about them from the site.
+    4. An account section which allows the user access to their own profile in which they can change and update their information, change their profile picture, and also a 'delete profile' tab which allows the user to remove their profile and all data about them from the site.
     5. A users tab which provides the ability to either view all site members, or view only those fitting certain search criteria.
     6. A connections tab which displays the profiles and information of accounts which are either following or followed by the user.
     7. A messages tab which displays a list of all conversations the user has, and allows access to a direct messaging function.